Endnote and Footnote

 1 Endnote and Footnote Computer Hope definition (http://www.computerhope.com/jargon/f/footnote.htm, 2010)

 Microsoft Word steps

 To insert a footnote or an endnote in Microsoft Word, follow the steps below.

 - Within Microsoft Word move the cursor to where you want to insert the number that points to the footnote and click Insert

 - Click Footnote...

-- Specify whether or not you wish to insert a Footnote or Endnote and click Ok.
+- Specify whether or not you want to insert a Footnote or Endnote and click Ok.

 Also see: Word